innoq/simplete/README.md

 </simplete-form>
 ```

-Similarly, server responses may optionally use attributes to identify content
+Similarly, server responses may optionally use attributes specify how the
-elements via selectors:
+response should be interpreted:

+* `data-autocomplete-status` will be announced to assistive technologies
 * `data-item-selector` (defaults to `"li"`) identifies results
 * `data-field-selector` (defaults to `"input[type=hidden]"`) identifies fields
   whose `value` will be used for populating the search field